jcai849/jcai849.github.io/docs/non-concern.md

 Irrespectively, this discussion of a single word serves only as a potential hint, and the above questions regarding the increased direct social independence remain in serious need of answer.

 Looking at truly broken communities may give a more illustrative answer, as an example of the absurdem reached further along the trajectory of familial and social breakdown.
-In Hillbilly Elegy[@vance2016], J.D.
+In *Hillbilly Elegy*[@vance2016], J.D.
 Vance relates the cultural dissolution of the Scots-Irish "hillbillies" who compose a large share of the American Appalachian population.
 The story of his own family is offered as a characterisation of the destruction in the larger scale, and a remark from his sister is telling: "you just can't depend on people".
 After families break down, their members become increasingly destructive to themselves and each other.
 This is effectively the top-level problem that is being investigated in this very document.
-Hillbilly Elegy implicitly ties the destruction rooted in familial breakdown as the cause of independence: after involvement with destructive people, greater independence from people is naturally sought, as depicted in [@fig:non-concern].
+Vance implicitly ties the destruction rooted in familial breakdown as the cause of independence: after involvement with destructive people, greater independence from people is naturally sought, as depicted in [@fig:non-concern].
 A vicious circularity entails.
 More questions arise: how can such a cycle be broken and returned from?
 How can it be prevented?
 I offer a [partial answer at a subject level](coldness.html), but it still remains insufficient.